salveoo/voronmods/Switchwire Magprobe/readme.md

 # Magprobe for Voron Switchwire conversion
+:heavy_exclamation_mark: **if you have a stock Switchwire go to >** [Magprobe for stock Voron Switchwire](https://github.com/salveoo/voronmods/blob/main/Switchwire%20Magprobe/readme.md#magprobe-for-stock-voron-switchwire)

 This mod allows you to use a mechanical switch as a probe on your Switchwire conversion without losing any print volume. \
 _This mod was created remixing two mods: \
  • [Klicky](https://github.com/jlas1/Klicky-Probe) \